Why do the eyelids droop?

 Droopy eyelids correspond to ptosis.
-It's a situation meaning that, for different reasons, the upper eyelid cannot open normally, and patients are unable to open their eyes normally or naturally, which affects vision on many cases as there is a failure with the eyelid opening.
+It is a situation meaning that, for different reasons, the upper eyelid cannot open normally, and patients are unable to open their eyes normally or naturally.
+This affects vision in many cases as there is a failure involving the eyelid opening.

 There are many different causes of eyelid ptosis.
 However, all the patients come to see us because they've noticed a "droopy eyelid".
 This may simply be an aesthetic issue, or may even affect the eyesight because the upper eyelid "covers" the pupil and the person affected is unable to see out that eye.

 This is most important when it comes to children, since a low lying eyelid may lead to the development of lazy eye, which would make consulting a specialist preferable and a priority.

 The aetiology of eyelid ptosis is very varied, fundamentally with diverse effects on the levator muscle of the upper eyelid.
 This is the most important muscle involved in eyelid opening, and the eyelid failing to close properly is practically the norm.

 The most common type of ptosis is involutional, or aponeurotic, which mainly occurs in older people due to ageing.
 In these cases the levator muscle might be completely healthy and work well, but the ageing processes affect its tendon, known as aponeurosis.
 This structure lengthens and stops having the consistency and tension required to work properly, so the upper eyelid droops.